haganbt/datasift-sql-framework/README.md

 Processors are used to manipulate and process the incoming data and preform tasks such as inserting in to the database.

-### Custom Processor and Schemas
+### Custom schemas and processors

-To create a new schema:
+To create a new schema and associated processor:

 * Create a new model file: e.g. <code>/lib/models/brand-monitor.js</code>
 * Creat an associated processor file e.g. <code>/lib/processors/brand-monitor.js</code>